mendel11a/Hiding-images-using-steganography-techniques-with-compression-algorithms/README.md

 ## Source Research
 [Source Article](https://www.researchgate.net/publication/333538111_Hiding_data_in_images_using_steganography_techniques_with_compression_algorithms)

-The main development that the article deals with is a research on hiding images inside images using LSB Steganography encryption.
+The main development that the article deals with is a research on hiding images inside images using LSB Steganography encryption.<br/>
 The researchers explain the neccesary background, and the results of the research.
 3 main algorithms are used through out the research:
   1. Compressing the stego image using a DCT algorithm.